crashoverride777/swifty-ads/README.md

 # Set-Up

 - Step 1: Set-Up "-D DEBUG" custom flag.
 This will reduce the hassle of having to manually change the google ad ids when testing or when releasing.
+This step is important as google ads will otherwise not work automatically.
 This is a good idea in general for other things such as hiding print statements.
-Go to Targets -> BuildSettings.
+Go to Targets (left project sideBar, right at the top) -> BuildSettings.
 Than underneath buildSettings next to the search bar on the left there should be buttons called Basic, All, Combined and Level.
 Click on All and than you should be able to scroll down in buildSettings and find the section called SwiftCompiler-CustomFlags.
 Click on other flags and than debug and add a custom flag named -D DEBUG (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

 - Step 2: Copy the Ads.swift file into your project